P&I Renewals: Co-Assureds and Joint Assureds

 Joint Assured

-A joint assured occupies a materially different position within the insurance structure.
+In comparison, a joint assured occupies a materially different position within the insurance structure.

 Scope of Cover and Obligations